Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 {{implicit-binary-search-tree}} is navigated according to a binary search.
 At each individual log entry, the binary search needs to determine whether it should move left or right.
-That is, it needs to determine, out of the set of label/key-version pairs stored in the prefix tree, whether the highest key version present at a given log entry is greater than, equal to, or less than a target version.
+That is, it needs to determine, out of the set of label-version pairs stored in the prefix tree, whether the highest version of a label that's present at a given log entry is greater than, equal to, or less than a target version.

-A **binary ladder** is a series of lookups in a single log entry's prefix tree, which is used to establish whether the target version of a key is present or not.
+A **binary ladder** is a series of lookups in a single log entry's prefix tree, which is used to establish whether the target version of a label is present or not.
 It consists of the following lookups, stopping after the first lookup that produces a proof of non-inclusion:

-1. First, version `x` of the key is looked up, where `x` is consecutively higher powers of two minus one (0, 1, 3, 7, ...).
+1. First, version `x` of the label is looked up, where `x` is consecutively higher powers of two minus one (0, 1, 3, 7, ...).
 This is repeated until `x` is the largest such value less than or equal to the target version.
 2. Second, the largest `x` that was looked up is retained, and consecutively smaller powers of two are added to it until it equals the target version.
-   Each time a power of two is added, this version of the key is looked up.
+   Each time a power of two is added, this version of the label is looked up.

-As an example, if the target version of a key to lookup is 20, a binary ladder would consist of the following versions: 0, 1, 3, 7, 15, 19, 20.
-If all of the lookups succeed (i.e., result in proofs of inclusion), this indicates that the target version of the key exists in the log.
-If the ladder stops early because a proof of non-inclusion was produced, this indicates that the target version of the key did not exist, as of the given log entry.
+As an example, if the target version of a label to lookup is 20, a binary ladder would consist of the following versions: 0, 1, 3, 7, 15, 19, 20.
+If all of the lookups succeed (i.e., result in proofs of inclusion), this indicates that the target version of the label exists in the log.
+If the ladder stops early because a proof of non-inclusion was produced, this indicates that the target version of the label did not exist, as of the given log entry.

-When executing a search in a Transparency Log for a specific version of a key, a binary ladder is provided for each node on the search path, verifiably guiding the search toward the log entry where the desired label/key-version pair was first inserted (and therefore, the log entry with the desired update).
+When executing a search in a Transparency Log for a specific version of a label, a binary ladder is provided for each node on the search path, verifiably guiding the search toward the log entry where the desired label-version pair was first inserted (and therefore, the log entry with the desired update).

-Requiring proof that this series of versions are present in the prefix tree, instead of requesting proof of just version 20, ensures that all users are able to agree on which version of the key is *most recent*, which is discussed further in the next section.
+Requiring proof that this series of versions are present in the prefix tree, instead of requesting proof of just version 20, ensures that all users are able to agree on which version of the label is *most recent*, which is discussed further in the next section.

 ## Most Recent Version

-Often, users wish to search for the "most recent" version of a key.
-That is, the key with the highest counter possible.
+Often, users wish to search for the "most recent" version of a label.
+That is, the label with the highest version possible.

 To determine this, users request a **full binary ladder** for each node on the **frontier** of the log.
 The frontier consists of the root node of a